dart-code-checker/dart-code-metrics/website/docs/rules/common/avoid-unnecessary-type-assertions.md

 avoid-unnecessary-type-assertions

 ## Description
-Warns about of unnecessary use of comparison operators 'is' and 'whereType'.
+Warns about unnecessary usage of 'is' and 'whereType' operators.

 ### Example